spatie/icalendar-generator/README.md

 ### Alarm

 Alarms allow calendar clients to send reminders about certain events.
-For example, Apple Mail on an iPhone will send users a push notification about the event.
+For example, Apple Mail on an iPhone will send users a notification about the event.

 ``` php
 Alarm::create('Event Sourcing by Freek Murze is starting soon');